ppy/osu-wiki/news/2017-10-15-qat-gazette-october-2017.md

 ## Within the Quality Assurance Team

-Unfortunately, our team member [Cryptic](https://osu.ppy.sh/users/3728904) decided to step down from the QAT on his own after a short tenure to focus on IRL duties.
-You will be missed Cryptic, thanks for your contributions!
+Unfortunately, our team member [Cryptic](https://osu.ppy.sh/users/3728904) and decided to step down from the QAT on his own after a short tenure to focus on IRL duties.
+Additionally, our resident metadata expert [IamKwaN](https://osu.ppy.sh/users/1856463) has also departed to seek some well-earned rest and relaxation.
+You will be missed guys, thanks for your contributions!

 It’s not all sad news however, as we also have **two new additions too!** Please give a warm welcome to the Quality Assurance Team for [Naxess](https://osu.ppy.sh/users/8129817) and [Raiden](https://osu.ppy.sh/users/2239480)!
 Together with Mao, Naxess will assist with development of the Beatmap Nominator subdivisions, where his experience coding a Discord bot for logging Beatmap Nominator activity will be invaluable.
 Raiden has been responsible for a large amount of work on the new osu!taiko Ranking Criteria, and has joined to help manage the osu!taiko Beatmap Nominators who have grown a lot with the last phase of applications.